Powerpet

 Powerpet [ పవర్ పేట ] is a suburb of Eluru city.
 It is located in the II-town area Police Jurisdiction of the city.
 An underpass is constructed below the railway line to connect Powerpet with RR Peta Area.

 History

 Between 1893 and 1896, 1,288 km (800 mi) of the East Coast State Railway, between Vijayawada and Cuttack, was opened for Freight & Civilian traffic and Halt Station was Constructed.
 It is named after British railway engineer Sir Power in memory of his contribution to the locality's development of suburb.

 Demographics

-There are a total population of 10,000 persons living in 2,000 houses in Powerpet.
+There are a total population of 10,000 people living in 2,000 houses in Powerpet.

 Transport

 Many Arterial roads passes through Powerpet.
 Eluru Old bus station is situated in this locality.
 Chennai-Kolkata National railway line divides Powerpet from 1-Town.
 Powerpet railway station provides railway connectivity to this region.